MaetelARX/BookProject/README.md

 🌟 About the Project:

 The BookProject is a full-stack web application designed for managing and interacting with an online bookstore.
 This project demonstrates a robust implementation of ASP.NET Core MVC, Entity Framework Core, and a layered architecture.
-With a focus on functionality, scalability, and clean code principles, the application serves multiple roles, such as administrators and end users, enabling them to manage and purchase books seamlessly.
+With a focus on functionality, scalability, and clean code principles, the application serves multiple roles such as administrators and end users, enabling them to manage and purchase books seamlessly.

 Admin Operations: